 The reality is, while a phone can be perfectly adequate as a hotspot for occasional use, there are plenty of instances where a standalone hotspot makes perfect sense.
 Your phone is often busy doing other things — making phone calls, sending and receiving email, catching up on Slack, Twitter, or the latest news — which also require access to a cellular network.
 If you don't want the potential disruption or bandwidth limitations of your phone's hotspot, a standalone hotspot can provide additional connectivity.
 And if that smartphone is your personal device, you may not want to burn up your cellular data allocation for anything other than personal use.
-That's why a mobile hotspot is a very important tool for frequent business travelers — at least when they're able to move freely about the globe again.
+That's why a mobile hotspot is a very important tool for mobile workers and frequent business travelers — at least when you can freely move about again.